NOS VALEURS - lucangeli.co

 Is butter better than olive oil?

-Choosing a fat for our diet can influence the taste of our dishes and our health .
+Choosing a fat for our diet can influence the taste of our food and our health .
 Butter and olive oil , widely used in cooking, bring distinctive flavors and textures to our dishes, and are rooted in global culinary traditions, including French and Italian cuisine.
-However, their nutritional profiles, including calories, fatty acids (saturated, monounsaturated, polyunsaturated and trans), cholesterol, vitamins and antioxidants, vary considerably, making the comparison between these two sources of fats, of animal origin and plant, both complex and fascinating.
+However, their nutritional profiles, including calories, fatty acids (saturated, monounsaturated, polyunsaturated, and trans), cholesterol, vitamins, and antioxidants, vary considerably, making the comparison between these two sources of fat, of animal and plant origin, both complex and fascinating.

 Butter: a dairy product rich in flavor

-Butter is a dairy product obtained by churning from milk cream.
-It is appreciated for its sweetness, its authentic flavor and its ability to improve textures, particularly in baking.
-It is rich in vitamins A, D, E and K, and also provides a significant amount of cholesterol and saturated fats, including palmitic acid.
-Butter also contains lactose, which can be a problem for people with intolerances.
+Butter is a dairy product churned from the cream of milk.
+It is valued for its smoothness, authentic flavor, and ability to improve textures, especially in baking.
+It is rich in vitamins A, D, E, and K, and also provides a significant amount of cholesterol and saturated fats, including palmitic acid.
+Butter also contains lactose, which can be problematic for people with lactose intolerance.

 Olive oil: a pillar of the Mediterranean diet

-Coming from the heart of Mediterranean gastronomy , olive oil is extracted from ripe olive trees during the harvest.
+From the heart of Mediterranean gastronomy , olive oil is extracted from olive trees when they are ripe during the harvest.
 Appreciated for its refined flavor and fresh, fruity aromas, it is recognized worldwide.
 Rich in antioxidants , vitamins E and K , as well as monounsaturated fatty acids including oleic acid, it is a real ally for a healthy diet .
 It also contains omega-3 and omega-6 , which are beneficial for cardiovascular health.
 Unlike butter , olive oil is lactose-free, making it ideal for people with an intolerance to this sugar.

 Nutritional composition